LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

 Each trait encapsulates a set of requirements and provides a set of member methods.
 When a trait is applied to a data type, the requirements are checked.
-If they are satisfied then the provided member methods are added to the type as if they had been implemented directly in the type.
+If they are satisfied, then the provided member methods are added to the type as if they had been implemented directly in the type.
 Traits can only define public member methods.